thedandano/CST334/Lecture Notes/Chapter 4/Chapter 5/chapter5.md

 ![alt figure-5-4-1](figure-5-4-1.png)

+- You will notive at least 2 intersting tidbite about thus output

+1. First, when `p4` is run, it looks as if nothing has happened

+   - The shell just prints the command promot and is immediately ready for your next command

+   - However, that is not the case

+   - The program `p4` did indeed call `fork()` to create a new child, and then run the `wc` program via call to `execvp()`

+   - You don't see any putput printed to the screen because it has been redirected to the file `p4.output`

+2. Second, you can see that when we `cat` the output file, all the expected output from running `wc` is found

+- UNIX pipes are implemented in a similar way, but with the `pipe()` system call

+- In this case, the output of another process is connceted to an in-kernel **pipe** (i.e., queue), and the input of another process is conneceted to that same pipe

+- Thus, the output of one process seamlessly is used as input to the next

+- Long, useful chains of commands can be strung together

+- As a simpl example, consider looking for a word in a file, and then counting how many times said word occurs

+- With pipes and the utilities `grep` and `wc`, it is easy

+- Just type `grep -o fool file | wc -l` into the command prompt and marvel at the result

+- Finally, while we just have sketched out the process API at a high level, there is a lot more detail about these calls out there to be learned and digested

+- We will learn more, e.g., file descriptors, when we tal about the file systems in the third part of the book

+- For now, suffice it to say that the `fork()` / `exec()` combo is powerful enough to create and manipulate processes

+--

+### ASIDE: RTFM - Read the fucking man, bro

+- Man pages are the original form of doc that exist on UNIX systems

+- They were created before the web

+- Read the man pages for whichever shell you are using (e.g., **tcsh**, **bash**)

+- And certainyl for any system calls your program makes (in order to see what return values and error conditions exist)

+- Finally, reading the man pages can save you some embarrassment.
+Just reading the fucking manual bro

+--

+## 5.5 Other Parts of the API

+- Beyond `fork()`, `exec()`, and `wait()`, there are a lot of other interfaces for interacting with processes in UNIX

+- For example, the `kill()` system call is used to send **signals** to a process, includingi directives to go to sleep, die, and other useful imperatives

+- In fact, the entires signals subsystem provides a rich infrastructure to deliver external events to processes, including ways to receive and process those signals

+- There are many command line tools that are useful as well

+- e.g., using `ps` comman allows you to see which processes are running

+- Read the **man pages** for some useful flags to pass to `ps`

+- The tool `top` is also quite useful, as it displays the processes of the system and how much CPU and other resources they are eating up

+- Humorously, may times when you run it, `top` claims it is the top resource hog - it is being a little egomaniac

+- Finally, there are many different kinds of CPU meters you can use to get a quick glance understanding of the load on your system

+- e.g., we always keep **MenuMeters** (from Raging Menace software) running on our MAC toolbars, se we can see how much CPU is being utilized at any moment in time

+- In general, the more information about what is going on, the better.

+## Summary

+- We have introduced some of the APIs dealing with UNIX process creation:

+- `fork()`, `exec()`, and `wait()`

+- However, we have just skimmed the surface

+- For more detail, read Stevens and Rago, Process Control, Process Relationships, and Signals

 [^4]: And there are lots of shells; tcsh, bash, and zsh to name a few.
 You should pick one, read its man pages, and learn more about it; all UNIX experts do.